How does nurse burnout affect patient care? Nurse burnout was very common before the pandemic also, but the pandemic has worsened the situation.

 Due to burnout, many nurses have considered leaving their jobs.
 As per the AONL, 18% of surveyed nurses said that they planned to leave their current job in the next six months, and 4% of surveyed nurses said that they would leave the nursing profession in the next six months.

 With the speed at which nurses are leaving their job, recruitment is not happening at the same speed, which is creating a gap in the healthcare organization.
-Because of this, the patients-to-nurse ratio is getting increased and accelerating the nurse burnout issue and hampers the quality of patient care.
+Because of this, the patients-to-nurse ratio is getting increased and accelerating the effects of burnout on nurses issue and hampers the quality of patient care.

 Conclusion